Fiordland National Park

 Heading into a second branch, we came across another pair of Fiordland penguins, followed by another pair deeper in.
 It seems we were exceedingly lucky to see 6 of what is a very threatened species.
 In this deeper branch of the fiord, the mountains were especially steep, too steep for vegetation to grow in places, and these cliffs were grey and barren.
 On one aspect of an especially tall mountain, a deep gouge was evident running down from the summit towards the sea.
 This is one of a few visible fault lines in the world, and shows the dramatic meeting of two small tectonic plates.
 New Zealand as a whole has multiple fault lines running in various directions, and whilst always posing a risk for an earthquake or a volcanic eruption, it is these same potentially deadly movements that provide a lot of the beauty and dramatic landscape that the country is so famous for.

-Returning by boat and then bus, we headed underground the Meridian-owned Manapouri power station to visit the turbine hall.
+Returning by boat and then bus, we headed underground at the Meridian-owned Manapouri power station to visit the turbine hall.
 Sitting 200 metres below the level of Lake Manapouri, the power station is the largest hydroelectric station in the country and produces 800MW of power.
 It is an amazing feat of engineering that took a lot of time and manpower to excavate and construct.
 A few people lost their lives in the process and a plaque of remembrance is attached to the wall at the depth of the road tunnel deep under the ground.

 It was still dull over Lake Manapouri but at least the clouds had lifted giving a better view of the surrounding mountains.
 The following day I was to set off on the Kepler Track, one of the country’s Great Walks, that spans an area of land between Lake Te Anau and Lake Manapouri.
 I looked to the summit, trying to fathom out where I would be heading, and couldn’t work it out.
 It would have to be a surprise.
 Back in Te Anau, I decided to go out to the glowworm caves across the far side of Lake Te Anau, but by the time the trip set off, the rain had moved in for the night, and once again, the cloud level dropped and the view disappeared.
 Luckily the caves were underground and away from the worst of the weather, but unfortunately I was not allowed to take photographs on the cave experience which was disappointing.
 There were some incredible waterfalls within the cave, carved out by thousands of years of water carving a channel through the limestone walls.
 At the end of it, we boarded a small boat and were guided round a cavern in the dark where the only light was from the small blue glow from a myriad of glowworms.
 Having visited Waitomo caves in the north island, there was a slightly disappointing amount of glowworms at the Te Anau caves, but it was still a good way to spend a few hours, and there was a couple of interesting videos at the end of it which were quite informative about glowworms and their life cycle.

 A few days later after completing the Kepler Track, I returned to Te Anau in glorious sunshine.
 The lake glimmered under the blue sky, and after a drive round the waterfront in Te Anau itself, I followed the lake to its northern edge and continued on the Milford highway for some distance.
 The scenery changed dramatically, from lakeside, to pastures, to steep mountains rising up from the valley floor.
 Amongst these impressive vertical mountain slopes lay the Eglinton valley with the Eglinton river.
 The river courses a seemingly calm route through the valley floor, providing a perfect environment for the exceedingly annoying sand fly.
 The route is littered with picnic and camp sites, but everywhere I got out to enjoy the view and take photos, it would be a mere few minutes before the pesky creatures would have me swatting like a madman and running back for the safety of the car.
 Next time I will come armed with repellent, for they regularly interrupted my enjoyment of this staggeringly beautiful region.
 There is a collection of small lakes known as the Mirror Lakes because on a still day, they produce a perfect reflection of the mountains that tower over them.
 Whilst the sun shone over head, there was a breeze when I stopped there, so the reflection was distorted, but it was still a lovely place to sit and watch the local fowl swim around and daydream in between the incessant swatting of flies.
-Further along the road, there is a sign marking a latitude of 45o south: the exact half-way point between the equator and the south pole.
+Further along the road, there is a sign marking a latitude of 45 degrees south: the exact half-way point between the equator and the south pole.
 The river was particularly wide near here, and again I would have loved to have stayed here longer if it weren’t for the sand flies.
 I drove as far as Knobs Flat before heading back to Te Anau for the evening.
 The local cinema regularly shows a movie called Fiordland on Film which is a brief but incredible aerial display of the National Park, including many areas that haven’t really been explored on foot.
 Having watched it that evening, I would definitely recommend a viewing whilst in town.

 I rose early the next morning, heading off in total darkness, to push on at a good pace before the tourist traffic built up for the morning.
 It is a long and winding drive on the Milford highway heading north-west towards Milford Sound.
 I passed the Mirror Lakes and Knobs Flat in the low sun and pushed on, passing Lake Gunn, and the Divide where the Routeburn Track finishes.
 Past here, the road turns sharply and follows the Hollyford river for a while.
 There are some single track sections, and the road bends and winds and dips and climbs towards the dramatic entrance of the Homer Tunnel.
 By this point I was struggling to stop my jaw dropping open.
 The scenery was phenomenal, and at the end of it all, the road comes to a massive wall of rock through which the road was blasted.
 The tunnel was opened in 1954, prior to which the only access to the west coast was by boat.
 It drops quite steeply to the western side and the walls have been left unlined, bearing the granite surface which drips water from the rock face.
 Coming out the other side in the Cleddau valley, the road winds downwards following the natural flow of the Cleddau river, and eventually coming out at Milford Sound and that famous view of Mitre Peak that is borne on hundreds of postcards across the country.
 The sun was still low, struggling to break over the Homer Saddle, so Milford Sound still lay greatly in the shadow whilst I awaited my boat trip.
 By the time we set off mid-morning, the sun had broken high enough to bathe the fiord in light.
 Being late March, the sun was already struggling to attain enough height to light up the entire fiord and the one side remained in shadow for the entire trip.
 Nevertheless, the side with Mitre Peak was illuminated and we followed this steep mountain side towards the sea.